Seeking a Grant

 Grant Review Process

-Proposal review — Program leads begin their review after submission.
+Proposal review — Philanthropy team members begin their review after the deadline.

 Funding recommendations and decisions are made by the Caring for Colorado staff in partnership with our Board of Directors.
-We notify all grantees of final decisions via phone and email.
+We notify all grantees of final decisions via phone or email.